scraed/2026/_posts/2026-04-27-rethinking-diffusion-langevin.md

 $$

 The reverse diffusion process itself is also a standalone SDE that advances the reverse diffusion time $t'$.
 If $$\mathbf{x}_{t'} \sim q_{t'}(\mathbf{x})$$, then one step of the reverse diffusion process with $dt' = \Delta t'$ brings it to $$\mathbf{x}_{t' + \Delta t'} \sim q_{t' + \Delta t'}(\mathbf{x})$$.
 Having analyzed the VP case in detail, we can now apply the same decomposition approach to other diffusion schemes, which involve different choices of Langevin dynamics.
-This brings us to the second question raised in the introduction:
+This brings us to the second question raised in the abstract:

 <blockquote class="guiding-question">How can ODE-based and SDE-based diffusion models be unified under a single framework?</blockquote>